themattrix/docker-tox/README.md

     expected *not* to install your code nor run your tests; it should *only* install the requirements which your project needs to be tested.

+    This step can be skipped by specifying `--build-arg SKIP_TOX=true` in the build phase.

 2. `$ tox`

     Executed during the `run` phase to test your code.